Cabazitaxel (Jevtana ®)

-Cabazitaxel can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if you have any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-You can have a platelet transfusion if your platelet count is low.
+Cabazitaxel can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets .

 Loss of appetite

-When you have advanced prostate cancer, it is common for some people to have blood in their urine.
+It’s common for people with advanced prostate cancer to have blood in their urine.
 This may increase when you are given cabazitaxel.
 Contact your doctor if you notice increased blood in your urine after being treated with cabazitaxel.

-Cabazitaxel can affect your kidneys.
-You will have tests to check how well your kidneys are working before you have your treatment.
-Your doctors will take regular blood tests to check your kidneys during treatment.
+Cabazitaxel can affect how your kidneys work.
+You will have blood tests to check how well your kidneys are working.
+Your nurse will ask you to drink plenty of fluid.